Frequently Asked Questions About the Science Undergraduate Laboratory Internship Program

 Q: By participating in this program, do I become an NREL or U.S. Department of Energy (DOE) employee?

 A: No. You are not an employee of DOE or NREL.
-The University of Colorado Boulder (CU) will issue your stipend, housing, and travel reimbursements.
+The financial manager will issue your stipend, housing, and travel reimbursements.

 Q: Does NREL have a dress code?